Mediazona

-Mediazona (Медиазона) is a Russian independent media outlet focused on Anti-Putinist opposition that was founded by Maria Alyokhina and Nadezhda Tolokonnikova, who are also co-founders of the protest group and band Pussy Riot.
+Mediazona (Медиазона) is a Russian independent media outlet which focuses on the law enforcement, judiciary and the penitentiary system in Russia.
+It was launched by Maria Alyokhina and Nadezhda Tolokonnikova in 2014, after they served their sentence following the Pussy Riot trial.
 The outlet's editor-in-chief is Russian political journalist Sergey Smirnov.

-Mediazona focuses on the judicial, law enforcement and penal system in Russia.
-It works in partnership with Alyokhina and Tolokonnikova's advocacy group, Zona Prava ("Zone of Justice", or "Zone of Rights"), which works to protect prisoners' rights.
+Mediazona has been named the most cited independent Russian media outlet.